brevzin/brevzin.github.io/_posts/2021-11-21-conditional-members.md

 * conditional member function: concepts.
 * conditional member type: inheriting from conditional base classes.

 Of these, only the last option actually handles all the cases, and only the last option gives you truly a conditional member.
-It's also the most inconvenient/awkward/tedious/insert derogatory adjective of your choice.
+It's also the most inconvenient/awkward/tedious/insert pejorative of your choice.

-However, D gives us what I think is a clear answer for how we could do conditional members in a way that is properly conditional and avoids the kind of tedium that we have to deal with today.
+However, D gives us what I think is a clear answer for how we could do conditional members in a way that is properly conditional and avoids the kind of tedium that we have to deal with today: `if`.

-Just use `if` at class scope to declare a conditional member function (no need to come up with a workaround to wrap `T&`):
+We can just use `if` at class scope to declare a conditional member function (no need to come up with a workaround to wrap `T&`):

 ```cpp
 template <typename T>